Gobi1616/Datalogy_Final/README.md

 We selected Twitter feeds and Bloomberg data as they are real world data with a noticeable complexity in their nature, which could be regarded appropriate to use for a machine learning model created to statistically verify any significant correlation between the two entities.

 To pragmatically carry out the analysis we need to be more specific and select a segment of the stock market and focus on Twitter feeds from a world-renowned entrepreneur to minimize any confounding factors.

-To discard any notion that our project might have some similarities in approach with other projects at the first glance, but we affirm that we are using a data sources of our choice, Bloomberg, different time frames and statistical approach we see fit for the case.
+To discard similarities with any other project, we will be using Bloomberg dataset, a time interval that is uniques to this project and longest to the date, and statistical approach most fit for our dataset and case.

 ## Data Sources